reactivedroid/TvFlix/README.md

 ### Static Code Analysis

-TvMaze has Static Code Analysis tools like FindBugs, PMD and Checkstyle integrated.
+TvFlix has Static Code Analysis tools like FindBugs, PMD and Checkstyle integrated.
 These tools help in finding potential bugs that would have been missed and help in making the codebase clean.
 Know more:
 [Static Code Analysis for Android Using FindBugs, PMD and CheckStyle](https://blog.mindorks.com/static-code-analysis-for-android-using-findbugs-pmd-and-checkstyle-3a2861834c6a)